pdxmele/PDX-bike-transit-map-public/README.md

 If you like this, you might also like another project I worked on, TriMet's multimodal Map Trip Planner at http://ride.trimet.org, which can plan biking and bike-to-transit trips.
 Visit my website, http://pdxmele.com, for more maps and projects.

 Detailed data source info:
-* Bike route data: (c) OpenStreetMap contributors, downloaded on February 28, 2015 and styled by yours truly,
+* Bike route data: (c) OpenStreetMap contributors, downloaded on February 28, 2015 and styled by yours truly.
 * Transit data from TriMet, downloaded on February 28, 2015.
 I update it for service changes as new data becomes available (and I find the time).
 * Basemap styled by MapBox (with color tweaks by me).